France's Montebourg says euro rate is matter for politicians

 The company said on Tuesday that it would unveil a plan next month to restructure several industrial sites in France to offset the impact of a strong euro, a move some unionists fear could mean plant closures and up to 200 job cuts.

-On Wednesday, Vallourec, the French maker of pipes and tubes for the oil and gas industry, said the strong euro would mean a step up in its cost saving programme.

-"The euro versus dollar is very high, too high," said finance director Olivier Mallet, predicting that the impact "will be more and more negative when we move into Q2, Q3 and Q4."
-Vallourec employs 9,000 of its 24,000 global workforce in France and Germany.

-Other companies including drugmaker Sanofi (SASY.PA), the world's largest cement maker Lafarge LAFP.PA and advertising agency Publicis (PUBP.PA) have seen their results affected by the strength of the euro.
+Others including drugmaker Sanofi (SASY.PA), the world's largest cement maker Lafarge and advertising agency Publicis have seen their results affected by the strength of the euro.

 Valls said on Saturday the euro was too strong and that President Francois Hollande would take initiatives to boost growth and employment after the May 22-25 European elections.